savetheclocktower/daubjs/README.md

 });
 ```

-Easy enough, but this cries out for a shorthand.
+…but this cries out for a shorthand:

 ```javascript
 let MAIN = new Grammar('javascript', {